 LIFE OF JEAN-SÉBASTIEN

-Born in Orleans in 1971, but with UK citizenship, Jean-Sébastien has a background in strategy.
-He is also reputed to be a good operator managing to get Rio’s dysfunctional copper/gold project Oyu Tolgoi in Mongolia back on track.
-He is an alumnus of Paris’ famed engineering school, Ecole Centrale and started his career at L’Oréal with subsequent stints at Pechiney and Tata.
-He is married with two daughters.
+Born in Orleans in 1971, but with UK citizenship, Jean-Sébastien joined Rio Tinto in 2016 at a time when mining industry restructuring was the rage.
+That process is largely completed although Jacques may yet prune the company here and there still a bit further.
+He is an alumnus of Paris’ famed engineering school, Ecole Centrale, he started his career at L’Oréal with subsequent stints at Pechiney and Tata.

 - Web Address: www.riotinto.com